José Maceo: Early years and personality

 José was the third of the offspring of the Maceo Grajales family.

 At the age of 19, he began his military career in the Ten Years' War, rising from soldier to colonel, a rank that was awarded to him after the Baraguá Protest.
 People who knew him or fought under his command described him as stocky and slim, with a hard look and a stern frown, with great poise, a sweet smile and very concerned for the last of his soldiers.
 He was a jovial, sincere, disinterested, conceited person, of great musical sensitivity, especially with the guitar.
 However, others believe that he was sometimes very temperamental and easily angered, which even led him to a duel with Guillermón Moncada.
 On some occasions he massacred Spanish prisoners and did not listen to other mambises who asked him to act according to the codes of honor.
 He was described by others to be very brave, always the first in battle, but irascible and lacking in patience, José was also described to be one of the most contradictory patriots among the Cuban ranks.

 Revolutionary Activity

-The use of the rifle, the handling of the machete as a weapon to defend himself, the agility and dexterity as a horseman, and the maturity of his thought were influential factors for him to become a true warrior very soon.
-Simple family development, in which honesty, honesty and love of freedom were a permanent presence, would make up his personality.
+The use of the rifle, the handling of the machete as a weapon to defend himself, the agility as a horseman, and the maturity of his thought were influential factors in his becoming a true warrior very soon.
+Simple family development, in which honesty and love of freedom were a permanent presence, shaped his personality.
 Of his family, he was the only one who participated in the three wars for national independence and in them accumulated an extensive service record and several scars on his body.

 He gained notoriety and military prominence, which made him earn the rank of general in April 1895.
 As Antonio, he was an active participant in the Invasion of Guantanamo and fought in actions such as Rejendón de Báguanos.